baswerc/routes/README.md

 </dependency>
 ````

+### Dependencies

+Routes requires the Java Servlet API 2.4 or greater.
+Routes has no other external dependencies.

-### Configuring
+### Servlet Configuration

-The Routes filter is the entry point for mapping HTTP servlet requests to route methods.
+The Routes filter is the entry point for mapping HTTP servlet requests to Java methods.

 ````xml
 <filter>